Best 1-Year Master's Programs Online 2026

 Georgia Southern University offers several dozen fully online master's degree programs that do not require any in-person components.
 Most programs contain 30 to 36 credit hours and allow students to transfer in some undergraduate credit hours.

-Available programs include an MBA, an MS in economics, and other degrees in fields such as accounting, education, and information technology.
+Available programs include an MBA, a Master of Science (MS) in economics, and other degrees in fields such as accounting, education, and information technology.
 Students can finish one of these programs by taking nine to 12 credit hours during each of the three academic semesters.

 2. University of Central Florida